sergiandreplace/sergiandreplace.com/content/post/20171008-flutter-planets-card-content.md

   );
 {{< / highlight >}}

-The only change we did is to change the thumbnail path from a constant to the field image in the Planet object we received.
+The only change we did is to modify the thumbnail path from a constant to the field image in the Planet object we received.

 Also, in the previous article, we declared planetThumbnail and planetCard as final class members, in order to be able to reference the planet field, this declaration should be moved into the build function.